mdbeckman/USCOTS2017Breakout/README.md

-# USCOTS2017DC
+# USCOTS2017Breakout
-Resources for the USCOTS 2017 workshop on data science
+Resources for the USCOTS 2017 Breakout Session on teaching authentic data science with no prerequisites